BigweldIndustries/BigBot/README.md

 # BigBot
 BigBot is a discord selfbot made using python

+This version (one time token access) should make it so you enter your token once into a text file and each time you launch it you don't have to import your token

 # Notes:
 You need to have python and some modules installed to use this